Saint Louis UniversityMenuSearch

-SLUCare Cutaneous Lymphoma Clinic
+Cutaneous Lymphoma Clinic

 A Regional Resource for People with CTCL

-Cutaneous lymphomas are cancers of the white blood cells that involve the skin, lymph nodes and blood.
+Cutaneous lymphomas are cancers of the white blood cells that involve the skin, lymph nodes, and blood.
 Cutaneous T-cell lymphoma (CTCL) is the most common type, diagnosed in about 3,000 Americans each year.
-While CTCL can mimic eczema or other chronic skin conditions, our specialized team of SLUCare physicians can help make an accurate diagnosis and provide treatment.
+While CTCL can mimic eczema or other chronic skin conditions, our specialized team of physicians can help make an accurate diagnosis and provide treatment.

-Located at the Saint Louis University Cancer Center, the SLUCare Cutaneous Lymphoma Clinic team manages the care of CTCL patients from across the St. Louis region and neighboring states.
+Located at the Saint Louis University Cancer Center, the Cutaneous Lymphoma Clinic team manages the care of CTCL patients from across the St. Louis region and neighboring states.

-SLUCare Services for Cutaneous Lymphoma
+Cutaneous Lymphoma Services

 • Light therapy (UVB phototherapy, PUVA phototherapy, narrowband UVB phototherapy)